-Forgetfulness is often a normal part of aging.
-Misplacing reading glasses, forgetting names or having a lot of “senior moments” is nothing more than an annoyance for many aging adults.
-However, this is not the case of everyone.
-If your loved one’s forgetfulness is compounded with such things as complications completing mundane tasks, problem solving, understanding spatial relationships or change in mood and behavior then it may be a more serious form of memory impairment.
-If you suspect that someone you love is suffering from a form of dementia, contact your primary care physician for a screening.
-Medication is available to help with the symptoms and may slow the progression of the disease.
+Forgetfulness can be a normal part of aging.
+Misplacing reading glasses, struggling to recall names, or having other “senior moments” is little more than an annoyance for many older adults.
+However, if your loved one’s forgetfulness is compounded by complications completing mundane tasks, problem-solving, understanding spatial relationships, or changes in mood and behavior, it may be a more serious form of memory impairment.
+If you suspect someone you love is experiencing dementia, contact your primary care physician for a screening.
+Medication is available to help ease symptoms and may slow the progression of the disease.

-With the disease becoming more prevalent, many senior living settings are dedicated resources to caring for individuals with poor cognition.
-From Assisted Living Facilities to Adult Day Programs, there are several options to provide safe, secure and nurturing environments for adults with memory impairments.
+Now that dementia is becoming more prevalent, due to the rapid rise in longevity, many senior living communities are dedicating resources to caring for individuals with decreased cognition.
+From assisted living facilities to adult day programs, there are several options to provide safe, secure and nurturing environments for adults with memory impairment.

-- Have any accidents occurred recently with appliances in home such as the stove or forgetting to turn it off properly?
+- Have any accidents occurred recently with appliances in the home, such as forgetting to turn off the stove?

-- In the event of a fire, do you feel your loved one would follow appropriate emergency measures including calling 911 and leaving premises?
+- In the event of a fire, do you feel your loved one is capable of following appropriate emergency measures, including calling 911 and leaving the premises?

-- Has he or she or become easily threatened or suspicious of others, taking medications, or eating certain foods?
+- Has he or she or become easily threatened or suspicious of others, fearful of taking medications, or of eating certain foods?

 - Is your loved one taking medications on schedule, following correct dosages, and willing to use an organizer/reminder device if necessary?